liyi-david/reo-z3/comparison.md

+Essentially, the definitions of channles are formalized according to the behavior of different channels, which can also be regarded as the requirements the channels should satisfy.
+In Coq, the formalization of these requirements is in form of predicates while the formalization in Z3 is in form of constraints.

 | Channel Types  | Coq | Z3 |
 |---|-----|----|
 | Sync | `Definition Sync (Input Output:Stream TD) : Prop :=`<br> &nbsp; &nbsp; `Teq Input Output /\ Deq Input Output.` | `def Sync(nodes, bound):`<br> &nbsp; &nbsp; `assert len(nodes) == 2`<br> &nbsp; &nbsp; `constraints = []`<br> &nbsp; &nbsp; `for i in range(bound):`<br> &nbsp; &nbsp;&nbsp; &nbsp; `constraints += [ nodes[0]['data'][i] == nodes[1]['data'][i] ]`<br> &nbsp; &nbsp;&nbsp; &nbsp; `constraints += [ nodes[0]['time'][i] == nodes[1]['time'][i]`<br> &nbsp; &nbsp; `return Conjunction(constraints)` |